parentingteensandtweens.com

 Have her use her body, not just look at it.

 Our bodies are amazing.
 We can run, climb, dance, sing, reach, jump, create, hug.
 We don’t have to do those things because someone is watching us, but because they feel good to us, on the inside.
-Invite your daughter to pay attention to what ways of using her body make her feel strong, competent, happy, flowing.
+Invite your daughter to pay attention to what ways of using her body make her feel strong, competent, happy, and glowing.

 If she’s into sports, that may be easy.
 If she’s not much of an athlete, help her find some way to enjoy her body for the things it can do—maybe walking, or karate, or yoga.